The Hazard Perception Test

 - testing drivers on driving situations that are known to lead to the most common types of crashes involving new drivers and

-- only allowing drivers with adequate hazard perception skills to "graduate" to the next licensing stage.
+- only allowing drivers with adequate hazard perception skills to "graduate" to their P1 provisional licence.